Aptive/penetration-testing-tools/README.md

 git submodule foreach git pull
 ```

 ## Contributing to the repo

-To contribute, fork the repo and send a pull request.
+To contribute, send a pull request.

 ## Included Penetration Testing Tools